MegaManSec/GixyNG/docs/en/nginx-configuration-checker.md

 ## Quick start as a configuration checker

-If you have GixyNG installed via `pip install gixyng`, a basic check looks like this:​
+If you have GixyNG installed, a basic check looks like this:​

 ```bash
 # Check the default NGINX config (usually /etc/nginx/nginx.conf)